By Chante' Dyson. Photography by Eric Michael Ward.

 Knowing that I am truly worthy of happiness and fulfillment in my life gives me of all the motivation to have the self confidence and courage to proudly state my true intention and to find comfort and peace in that intention regardless of your approval.

-The disease to please is real, but only until we develop the courage within that comes from understanding that it is YOUR right as a human and a spirit to have joy and peace and happiness and love not only in YOUR being but around YOU.
-Once YOU know and feel that YOU can confidently state YOUR own intentions, not needing the consent of any other person who is not able to create the life that YOU desire for YOU.
+The disease to please is real.
+We must develop the courage within that comes from understanding that it is YOUR right as a divine spirit to have joy, peace, happiness and love not only in YOUR inner being, but all around YOU.
+Once YOU know and feel that YOU can confidently state YOUR own intentions, you no longer need the consent of any other person who is not able to create the life that YOU desire for YOU.

 When YOU do only what it is that YOU intend to do, YOU allow the Universe to clearly move out of YOUR way and easily create opportunity for these desires to manifest organically in YOUR life.